makemeunsee/interpolateme/README.md

 Upon mouse / key release, the model reconstructs itself to appear intact to the viewer (in default mode, in static mode, the model is loaded and displayed verbatim).

-Misc: esc or q to exit, mouse wheel to zoom in/out.
+Misc: esc or q to exit, mouse wheel to zoom in/out, page up/down to adjust the light level.

 In the works
 ------------